Built with O&Ms since day 1

 The mobility app

-The hardest, when training someone on a new technology, is to understand the technology first.
+The hardest, when training someone on a new device, is to understand what the device could enable the user to do.
 That's why our team developed a smartphone application that helps O&M specialists during training sessions.

 The app connects over Bluetooth to the NOA device of the user and provides a full transparency on what is happening in the device: the GPS that the user should follow, the location of the obstacles and the descriptions that the AI system provided.